vladkinoman/just-my-notes/books/best-comics-to-read.md

 > > Best Ongoing Series: The Immortal Hulk (49.1% of the vote)
 > > Best Story Arc: Hulk In Hell (37.5% of the vote)

+Best Justice League comics: **JLA** by Grant Morrison, **Tower of Babel** (Tower of Babel itself, while frequently referenced to JLA Vol. 4. (the last vol. of Grant Morrison's run), has been strangely out of print), *JLA: Year One* by Mark Waid, *JLA* by Mark Waid, *JL New 52* by Geoff Johns, DC: The New Frontier by Darwyn Cooke, Identity Crisis by Brad Meltzer (can be read as standalone, but isn't a standalone comic).

+> I can tell you what not to read: Rebirth's JL.

 Best Spider-Man comics: **Ultimate Spider-Man** by Brian Bendis, *Kraven's Last Hunt* and *The Death of Gwen Stacey* are the best comics of classic era (*Amazing Spider-Man*, the Bible of the Spider-Man universe), *Spider-Man Blue* by Jeph Loeb, Origin of the Hobgoblin+Nothing Can Stop the Juggernaut+The Kid Who Collected Spider-Man by Roger Stern, Spider-Man: Birth of Venom, Spider-Man: Spider-Island, The Death of Jean DeWolff and One Small Break are both very good "dark" stories, Spider-Man/Human Torch (modern and light-hearted story).

 > **Ultimate Spider-Man** is going to be the most accessible by a wide margin.